 We are a 100% community volunteer organization that works to connect Granger via a 21 mile system of multi-use paths.

-This year we are honored to have 2016 Olympic Gold Medalist, 2017 & 2019 World Champion, Kelsi Dahlia, support our race this year.
-How many gold medals have you seen?
-Come enjoy the race and meet her!
-Scan the QR for more.
+This year we were honored to have 2016 Olympic Gold Medalist, 2017 & 2019 World Champion, Kelsi Dahlia, support our 2026 race.
+THANK YOU Kelsi and Thomas!

 To share an update on our Master Plans vision for the new Anderson Trail County Park.